keyboard_arrow_down

 In plastic extrusion, the heated plastic mass is put under pressure by a screw and is pressed through a die (the tool).
 The profile is then cooled down and hardens into its final solid state.
 This way, a profile can be produced in any length, which is an advantage, for example, when producing parts for cables that are rolled directly onto cable reels.

-Plastic profiles for all kinds of purposes
+Extruded plastic profiles for all kinds of purposes

 It is a frequently asked question - and a fairly good one - whether plastics and polymer are the same.